Santa Teresa is a booming travel destination in Costa Rica.

 Santa Teresa hosts an impressive variety of dining options.
 There is quite literally something for every taste and budget.
 There are several traditional sodas, a few pizza and burger joints, organic and vegetarian-friendly cafés, and some fine-dining choices.
 Santa Teresa is a fun place to eat your way through.

-Some top choices are:
+Some top restaurants in Santa Teresa are: